-I promised you this taster of the Saint-Germain-en-Laye Castle Roof Visit.
+I promised you this taster of the Saint-Germain-en-Laye Chateau Roof Visit.
 It’s a fabulous way to discover this royal town’s history which breathes around the Château and boasts a rooftop view over the River Seine to Paris.

 As Paris visitors flock further west to the Palace of Versailles – also in les Yvelines – this visit will uncover the importance of Saint-Germain-en-Laye with the Kings of France before the court moved to Versailles in 1682.
 Birthplace of Louis XIV and also the composer, Claude Debussy, you will find that Saint-Germain has had a few surprising culinary births too.